MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/monitor-rms-connector.md

 **Unauthorized access attempt to Microsoft RMS connector.**

 This event is logged when an account tries to connect to the RMS connector but fails.
-The most typical reason for this is because the account that makes the connection is not in the downloaded list of authorized accounts that the RMS connector downloads from the Azure Rights Management service.
-For example, the latest list is not yet downloaded (this happens every 15 minutes) or the account is missing from the list.
+The most typical reason for this warning is because the account that makes the connection is not in the downloaded list of authorized accounts that the RMS connector downloads from the Azure Rights Management service.
+For example, the latest list is not yet downloaded (this event happens every 15 minutes) or the account is missing from the list.

 Another reason can be if you installed the RMS connector on the same server that is configured to use the connector.
 For example, you install the RMS connector on a server that runs Exchange Server and you authorize an Exchange account to use the connector.
 This configuration is not supported because the RMS connector cannot correctly identify the account when it attempts to connect.